mbernwieser/autodarts-caller/README.md

 ## Extending with plugins

 You can write your own plugins in JavaScript to extend the functionality of this tool.
-Maybe you want to play your favorite song if you score yet another S1 | S1 | S1 or activate some LEDs if you finally make the 180.
+Maybe you want to play your favorite song if you score yet another S1 | S1 | S1 or activate some LEDs if you finally hit the 180.

 To do that you just have to:
 1. Copy the plugin-template `plugins/template.js` to `plugins/your-custom-plugin.js`